Baran0ner/Baran0ner/README.md

 ## About

-Final-year Computer Engineering student focused on AI, Data Engineering, and practical product development.
+Final year Computer Engineering student focused on AI, Data Engineering, and practical product development.
 I enjoy building systems that turn raw data and ideas into useful products, from dashboards and ETL workflows to AI powered tools and mobile app experiences.

 ---